GeoMOER/geoAI/docs/units/_unit03/unit03-02_standard_rf_with_random_cv.md

 ## Assignment Unit-03-1

 1. Crop the DOP of Marburg to a section of your own choice and use it to follow the exercise above.
-If the amount of data is too large to process or the modelling process takes painfully long, you can reduce the amount of pixel you use to train the model.
+If the amount of data is too large to process or the modelling process takes painfully long, you can reduce the amount of pixels you use to train the model.
 Just be careful to include a somewhat balanced amount of data from each class.

-2. Create a map (with a legend of your classes) of the spatial prediction
+2. Create a map of the spatial prediction with a legend of your classes.

 3. Try to interpret the performance values of your model and your external validation in connection with the confusion matrix.
 Write 5 sentences about how you would interpret your results (map and performance values) (e.g. is there a problem?
 What could cause a proplem?
 Is the spatial prediction sufficient?).